-Visitors often dismiss South London in favour of the famous attractions north of the Thames.
+Visitors often dismiss South London in favour of the famous attractions north of the Thames, to add to their London Bucket List.
 Yet the south has unique sights ideal for getting off the city tourist trail.

 Maybe it’s the marginally poorer transport connections; maybe it’s the lack of time visitors to the British capital have.
 But the attractions of South London are regularly overlooked, when in actuality they make for a far more original and untouristy experience of the city.
 Here are ten great reasons to explore the dynamic London south of the River Thames.